chiedo/presentations/docs/a-primer-on-web3.md

 - Dapps are apps that live and run on blockchains
 - Which make it possible to not only decentralize data on blockchains but also to decentralize compute on those networks.
-- Introduced by Ethereum (the first decentralized dapp blockchain)
+- Introduced by Ethereum (the first dapp blockchain, or general purpose blockchain)
 - Making it possible to have the equivalent of a decentralized app store with no gate keepers, no censorship

 ---